Britain’s unorthodox deep geothermal plant

 More importantly, temperatures of nearly 190 degrees Celsius were recorded at the bottom of the production well, which is sufficient for geothermal power and could only be confirmed once the depth was reached.

 Two years later, injection tests took place to see if the water would flow from the injection well and back into the production well.
-Fortunately, water flow rates between 20 – 60 litres of water per second were observed, which are sufficient for the purpose of driving the foreseen electric turbine.
+Fortunately, water flow rates between 20 – 60 litres of water per second were observed, which are sufficient for driving the foreseen electric turbine.

 Additionally, the tests culminated in producing the first geothermal steam in the UK, adding confidence that the project will succeed.